MICHELLE: Hey, check it out! It hasn’t been a whole year and we’re totally back again!

 It’s interesting how my reaction to the food works, because if it’s something unfamiliar, I kind of go, “Oh, that looks tasty,” but if it’s something known and delicious, then I will become a slavering craving-beast.
 Latest trigger?
 Gyoza!

-MELINDA: Yum!
+MJ: Yum!
 Though of course that seems to be my reaction to everything they eat in this series.
 Now… time for some lunch!

 MICHELLE: Suddenly, this Stouffer’s frozen entrée is not looking up to par.

-MELINDA: I feel that.
+MJ: I feel that.

 I’m glad to hear people praise WDYEY.
 Some of the very strong negative reactions I’ve encountered from people since it has been published in English has honestly surprised me.
 I’ve kind of been chalking it up to cultural differences and ideas about gay identity that seem to gravitate around American values.
 While the characters are not perfect, that’s a positive to me since it’s a slice-of-life series.
 Still, to hear people ripping into Yoshinaga for sending a bad message etc… I don’t understand and find it upsetting.
 Even on a topic like Shiro not being out at work, research in America has shown anywhere from 24-53% of LGBT adults not being out at work.
 So if not a sympathetic subject across the ocean, where is the empathy at least?

 Michelle Smith saysJanuary 24, 2015 at 12:51 pm